University of Helsinki on Overleaf

 Overleaf is designed to make the process of writing, editing and producing your research papers and project reports much quicker for both you and your collaborators.
 Overleaf can also be linked to other services to best fit into your workflow.

 Associate your University of Helsinki SSO identity with an Overleaf account by signing up (or signing in) below.
 You'll need to verify a University of Helsinki email address and be an eligible user affiliated with the Faculty of Science in order to receive your Overleaf Professional subscription.

-Join a community of authors at University of Helsinki
+Join a community of over 2240 authors at University of Helsinki

 Welcome to the quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!